kenlukas/teractf/Lunch_and_Learns/Jun_2025/Crypto-EvenRSACanBeBroken/README.md

 cyphertext: 763559525850305696903462512495094075868893204294612496667090588433311227380058567940061224577931220368096084889108203592892736690047197987138054822047559

 ```
-Normally, I'd just feed these values into RSACtfTool but since N is even the tool is having a fit.
-So we need to do this the old fashioned way.
+Normally, I'd feed these values into RSACtfTool, but since N is even, the tool is having a fit.
+So we need to do this the old-fashioned way.
 But let's back up a bit.
-To oversimplify things, RSA works by using two unique prime numbers of sufficent length, they are called p and q.
-Those primes are mulitplied together to give a value N.  Another smaller prime number (usually 65537) is chosen as an exponent value.
-The last step before encrypting is to convert the text you want to encrypt to an integer which we'll call m.
+To oversimplify, RSA works by using two unique prime numbers of sufficient length, which are denoted as p and q.
+Those primes are multiplied together to give a value N.  Another smaller prime number (usually 65537) is chosen as an exponent value.
+The last step before encrypting is to convert the text you want to encrypt to an integer, which we'll call m.
 To encrypt, get the value of m to the e power (m^e) and find the modulo of N for that value.
-That is your cipher text (ct).  ct = m^e^ mod N
+That is your ciphertext (ct).  ct = m<sup>e</sup> mod N

 I'm not qualified or competent enough to go into the mathematical details of how to decrypt.
-To decrypt the cipher text you need a value commonly referred to as 'phi' which is also called Euler's totient, and another called 'd' which is the modulo inverse of 'e'.
+To decrypt the ciphertext, you need a value commonly referred to as 'phi', which is also called Euler's totient, and another called 'd', which is the modulo inverse of 'e'.
 Phi is equivalent to (p-1)*(q-1).
-Then you need to get the private exponent which can be obtained using the mod_inverse function in the python sympy library.
-If you're interested d is the modular inverse of e modulo phi(n).
+Then, you need to obtain the private exponent, which can be calculated using the mod_inverse function in the Python Sympy library.
+If you're interested, d is the modular inverse of e modulo phi(n).

 ```python